 - Automatic kill-switch that shuts down your connection if your VPN connectivity is interrupted.

 - Onion over VPN routes traffic through Nord’s VPN and then sends it to the Onion Router for added protection, such as when accessing the dark web.

 - SmartPlay technology that ensures access to over 400 geo-restricted streaming services such as Netflix, Pandora, and Amazon Prime.

 - Double data protection sends your data through two VPN servers before reaching its destination, effectively encrypting your data twice.

 How to use Nord VPN for Free:

-- Try NordVPN for 7 days for free.
-During the 7-day trial, you can cancel your subscription at any time.
+- Start your risk-free NordVPN trial, you can cancel your subscription at any time.
 There are no costs.

 - NordVPN offers 30-day money-back guarantee.
 Flexible pricing plans make it easy to try this valuable privacy tool.

 Windscribe comes with a free version.
 For those who want a little bit more, the price is affordable starting at $9 a month and going down with a longer commitment.